Preservation and Conservation Policy

 5. Environmental monitoring

-The storage environment is monitored daily using a LoRa system which is calibrated annually.
-The data is securely stored, and the data gathered is used to control the environment within appropriate parameters as set out in the standards below.
+The storage environment is monitored daily using an inhouse monitoring system which is calibrated annually.
+The data is securely stored.

 6. Storage